jdonohue-bnl/bnl-dat-fw-sw/README.md

  - Verifying that writing to COLDATA's CD_CONTROL registers changes COLDATA's CD_CONTROL output pins accordingly
  - Writing values to DACs (these values are verified with the monitoring ADCs)
  - Reading out all possible inputs to monitoring ADCs
- - Test pulse generation from the DAT
+ - Test pulse generation from the DAT FPGA
+ - Generating a DAC ramp and connecting it to the ColdADCs